floooh/chipz-kitty/README.md

 In the game: `Arrow Keys` for direction and `Space` as fire button (in Pengo: push ice block, in Bombjack: jump).

+In Bombjack, hit `Space` repeatedly to skip the long boot sequence.

 `Ctrl-C` to quit.

 ## Dependencies: